University Awards Guidelines

 Purpose

-These guidelines establishes the criteria the University uses to publicly recognise students and members of the community with the following sealed, unsealed and honorary awards.
+These guidelines establish the criteria the University uses to publicly recognise students and members of the community with the following sealed, unsealed and honorary awards.

 Higher Education Sealed Awards